DanielLepszy/Dynamic-Table/README.md

 * add new column witch action button or click action on row that will allow to display image in provided container
 * when clicked it should render an image in a container
-* on age header add two buttons ( &#x25B2;, &#x25BC;), depending which is clicked it should call action that will sort data by age, ascending or descendig
+* on age header add two buttons ( &#x25B2;, &#x25BC;), depending which is clicked it should call action that will sort data by age, x or descendig

 ### Bonus

 * add loader when waiting for data
 * make image preview a modal
 * make table even more pretty
 * sort by full name
 * can You make table render faster?